AzureIoTGBB/iot-edge-offline-dashboarding/readme.md

 This sample implementation leverages data from two OPC-UA servers.
 For many reasons, OPC-UA is Microsoft's recommended manufacturing integration technology, where possible.
 However, the OPC-UA publisher that generates data for the dashboard could be substituted with other data sources including Modbus, MQTT, or other custom protocols.

 More Information about the sample solution can be found [here](/docs/manufacturing_kpis.md)

-Step by step deployment instructions can be found [here](/docs/deployment.md)